irmen/Pyro5/Readme.rst

 It is based on the proven concepts of Pyro4 and a lot should be familiar, but there are some major differences:

 - wire protocol changed (much larger annotations possible, no more checksumming)
-- moved metadata search in the name server to a separate yplookup method.
 - a proxy doesn't have a thread lock anymore but can't be shared anymore across different threads.
   A thread is the "owner" of a proxy.
 Another thread can use _pyroClaimOwnership to take over.